 Utility Forecaster Review – Wrap Up & Conclusions

-I think Utility Forecaster is a good investment newsletter.
+I think Utility Forecaster is a newsletter full of good dividend stock investments and investment advice about them.
 It is well organized.
 I find it well written.
 And, I believe it’s an excellent reference tool.

 But be aware that it is sector-specific.
 Its suggested portfolios may not provide adequate diversification.